w3c/wcag2ict/key-terms.md

 <div class"note">

-Some of these technologies, though closed to some external assistive technologies, often have extensive internal accessibility features that serve as assistive technology that can be used by applications on these devices in the same way assistive technology is used on fully open devices like desktop computers.
+Some of these technologies, though closed to some external assistive technologies, often have extensive internal accessibility features that serve as assistive technology that can be used by applications on these devices in the same way assistive technology is used on fully open devices, such as desktop computers.
 Others are open to some types of assistive technology but not others.</div>

 ### Content (on and off the Web)